 Seahorse Marine had been founded by the Arthur Levey family as Arthur Levey Boat Company after World War II.
 The company was later acquired by Petrolane Natural Gas of Belding, Mississippi.
 Where the company was renamed Seahorse Marine.
 In 1985, Petrolane was acquired by Texas Eastern of Houston, Texas.
 Which was a larger natural gas company.
 However, in the fall of 1986, Texas Eastern traded the company to Zapata Gulf Marine for an exchange of stock.

-The tug was later acquired by Amerada Hess of New York, New York.
+In 1984, the tug was acquired by Amerada Hess (the Hess Oil Corporation) of New York, New York.
 Where she was renamed as the North Star.

-Amerada Hess was then acquired by Leevac Marine of Jennings, Louisiana.
-Where she was renamed as the North Service.
+In 1993, the Amerada Hess Fleet was acquired by Leevac Marine of Jennings, Louisiana.
+Where the tug was renamed as the North Service.

-In 1997, Hornbeck Offshore Services of New Orleans, Louisiana and Leevac Marine merged to form Hornbeck Offshore Transportation.
+IIn 1997, Leevac Marine merged with Hornbeck Offshore of Covington, Louisiana.
+The two companies formed Hornbeck Offshore Transportation.
 Where the tug retained her name.

 In 2003, the tug was acquired by Gellatly Criscione Services of Point Pleasant, New Jersey.
 Where she was renamed as the Mary Gellatly.
-And, in 2010, the tug was outfitted with and upper wheelhouse.
+In 2010, the tug was outfitted with and upper wheelhouse.

-Powered by two Caterpillar D-399 16 cylinder main engines with Reintjes reduction gears at a ratio of 6:1 turning two fixed pitch, high efficiency, four bladed 100(in) by 76(in) propellers for a rated 2,200 horsepower.
+Powered by two Caterpillar D-399 16 cylinder diesel engines with Reintjes reduction gears at a ratio of 6:1.
+Turning two fixed pitch, high efficiency, four bladed 100(in) by 76(in) propellers for a rated 2,200 horsepower.

 In 2013, the tug was acquired by Winlsow Marine of Southport, Maine.
 Where she was renamed as the Alice Winslow.